Blondies vs Brownies: What’s the difference + Recipes

 They have a chewy texture, but they do not contain chocolate and have a caramel butterscotch flavor to them.

-I always thought of them as having a chocolate chip cookies base without the chocolate chips and loads of butter!
+They could be mistaken for aย butterscotch brownie, but I always thought of them as having a chocolate chip cookies base without the chocolate chips and loads of butter!

 My easy blondie recipe features the main ingredients of nut butter and brown butter in combination with brown sugar to create the perfect chewy golden brown blondies.